ECommerce Platform

 API limits

-Static rate limits use the same restrictions in all conditions.
-Adaptive rate limiting works differently.
+Static rate limits use the same restrictions in all conditions, while adaptive rate limiting works differently.
 It changes thresholds based on:

 • Current server capacity